DhareshP/news-mag/README.md

 # React + Vite

+This project designed using React + vite, and using the news API.

+This functionality of the project are:
+Providing latest news
+category wise news
+redirected to the blog when clicked on read more

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: